top of page

 What and Why

-The city was seized by the Portuguese in the early 16th century CE and they built a citadel in 1514 CE as a new sea route sentinel in the region and Asia.
-The Portuguese would continue to control the city until mid-18th century CE when they abandoned it, then called Mazagão, as their last territory in Morocco (ⵍⵎⵖⵔⵉⴱ, Lmeɣrib).
-The city was then abandoned until the 18th century CE when certain ruined portions of the city were rebuilt.
+The city was seized by the Portuguese in the early 16th century and they built a citadel in 1514 as a new sea route sentinel in the region and Asia.
+The Portuguese would continue to control the city until mid-18th century when they abandoned it, then called Mazagão, as their last territory in Morocco.
+The city was then abandoned until the 18th century when certain ruined portions of the city were rebuilt.
 The reinvigorated city was renamed El Jadida (Arabic: مازيغن) meaning 'the new' and because of the Portuguese occupation, it is still very un-moorish.
-The city has become a favourite beach-side resort and holiday destination.
+The city has now become a favourite beach-side resort and holiday destination.
 It is known for its historical significance, especially the legacy of Portuguese rule and its vibrant, modern cultural life.
 El Jadida is a fascinating mix of Moroccan traditions and European influences, seen in its architecture, cuisine, and daily life.
-The narrow streets and bustling souks within the Medina are a testament to traditional Moroccan urban life, with vibrant markets selling spices, textiles, and local handicrafts.
+The narrow streets and bustling souqs within the medina are a testament to traditional Moroccan urban life, with vibrant markets selling spices, textiles, and local handicrafts.

 Toponymy